Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Problem and notation

-In an optimization perspective, it appears clearly that the subgradient method fails to minimize the empirical risk (prediction is far from the data and the training error is stuck fare above $10^{-2}$) while the proximal-based procedure constantly improves the objective.
+From an optimization perspective, it appears clearly that the subgradient method fails to minimize the empirical risk (prediction is far from the data and the training error attains a plateau at \(1.2 \cdot 10^{-1}\)) while the proximal-based procedure constantly improves the objective.
 The subgradient method faces a flaw in convergence, in all likelihood due to non-differentiability of the absolute function $|\cdot|$.
-This simple example illustrates, inside the boosting paradigm, a well-known fact in numerical optimization: proximal-based algorithms prevails over subgradient techniques.
+This simple example illustrates, inside the boosting paradigm, a well-known fact in numerical optimization: proximal-based algorithms prevail over subgradient techniques for non-differentiable objective functions.